By Bailey Hovland

 Four of the Raymond Rockets pose for a picture after yet another day at the ballpark.

 The Minnesota Baseball Association is also alive and well in the Willmar Lakes Area, with the Corn Belt and County Line leagues battling to prove their baseball superiority.
-The New London-Spicer Twins play right off Highway 23, kicking up dust at the Spicer Ball Diamonds, while the Willmar Rails step up to the plate at the Bill Taunton Stadium.
+The New London-Spicer Twins play right off Highway 23, kicking up dust at the Green Lake Ball Diamonds, while the Willmar Rails step up to the plate at the Bill Taunton Stadium.
 Pitching against other area teams like the Raymond Rockets, the Bird Island Bullfrogs, and the Norway Lake-Sunburg Lakers, the Rails and the Twins keep baseball alive throughout the summer, giving you plenty of opportunities to pull out a bag of peanuts and Cracker Jacks for a baseball game.